rajakaliappan/Java-Project/README.md

 # WebCrawler-v2
-This project contains Web crawler which will search for the given word for given URL(s) and stores the result in Output File
+This project contains Web crawler which will search for the given text in the provided URL(s) and stores the result in Output File

 **Configuration needs to be updated in properties file for search**
   1. List of URL(s)